smart-data-lake/smart-data-lake/docs/intro.md

 slug: /
 ---

-Smart Data Lake Builder (SDL for short) is a data lake automation framework that makes loading and transforming data a breeze.
+Smart Data Lake Builder (SDLB for short) is an automation framework that makes loading and transforming data a breeze.
+It can be used to create data pipelines for a wide range of use cases such as [Lakehouse](https://www.databricks.com/blog/2020/01/30/what-is-a-data-lakehouse.html), Data Products and [Data Mesh](/blog/sdl-data-mesh).

-It is implemented in Scala and builds on top of open-source big data technologies like [Apache Hadoop](https://hadoop.apache.org/) and [Apache Spark](https://spark.apache.org/), including connectors for diverse data sources (HadoopFS, Hive, DeltaLake, JDBC, Splunk,  Webservice, SFTP, JMS, Excel, Access) and file formats.
+SDLB is implemented in Java/Scala and builds on top of open-source big data technologies like [Apache Hadoop](https://hadoop.apache.org/) and [Apache Spark](https://spark.apache.org/), including connectors for diverse data sources (HadoopFS, Hive, DeltaLake, JDBC, Splunk, Webservice, SFTP, Kafka, JMS, Excel, Access) and file formats.

-### A Data Lake
-* is a central raw data store for analytics
-* facilitates cheap raw storage to handle growing volumes of data
-* enables topnotch artificial intelligence (AI) and machine learning (ML) technologies for data-driven enterprises

-### The Smart Data Lake adds
-* a layered data architecture to provide not only raw data, but prepared, secured, high quality data according to business entities, ready to use for analytical use cases, also called «Smart Data».
-This is comparable to Databricks Lake House architecture, in fact Smart Data Lake Builder is a very good choice to automate a Lake House, also on Databricks.
-* a declarative, configuration-driven approach to creating data pipelines.
-Metadata about data pipelines allows for efficient operations, maintenance and more business self-service.

 ### Benefits of Smart Data Lake Builder
-* Cheaper implementation of data lakes
+* Cheaper implementation of data pipelines
 * Increased productivity of data scientists
 * Higher level of self-service
 * Decreased operations and maintenance costs